 - Minimum 1 HCL Ambassador

-- Meets or exceeds industry standard requirements for both physical and data security and compliance (you’ll see more below)
+- Industry standard requirements for both physical and data security and compliance being met or exceeded (you’ll see more below)

-- Provides disaster recovery capabilities (also more on that below)
+- Disaster recovery capabilities provided to customers (also more on that below)

 Prominic.NET Cloud vs On-Premise Hosting for Domino: Let’s Compare The Costs